braydenanderson2014/C-Arduino-Libraries/lib/LinkedList/README.md

 * Added Overloaded Insert Function() to insert a value at a specific index
 * Added Insert Function to insert a value randomly into the list
 * Adjusted size Variable to be capitalized as Size.
 That way the compiler will not get confused with the size() function
+* Added an Iterator to the LinkedList.
+This will allow you to iterate through the list
 * This Library Has been partially tested.
 Please report any bugs to the Author